tonygilkerson/OpsDoc/docs/decks/jx-intro/jx-intro.md

 jx env
 # you should see the preview environment
 # it exists as long as the PR is open
+# if you dont see the preview environment yet then watch the build logs, sometimes the cluster might need to scale up first...

+jx get build logs
+# watch the PR build
 # go to github and commit the PR
 # this will trigger a CD build

 jx get build logs
-# watch the cd build
+# watch again for tonygilkerson/$QS_PROJECT/master

 jx get apps
 # - now we should see version 0.0.2 has been deployed